 Martin salary sacrifices $25,000 per year from his salary into his super account (in addition to his employer’s 9.5% SG contributions of $7,600), and stays within his 2016/2017 concessional cap of $35,000.
 Martin wants to receive a similar net income, so he starts a transition-to-retirement pension (TRIP) and draws $10,000 per year – 5% of his account balance, which is less than the 10% maximum withdrawal permitted each year, and more than the 4% minimum withdrawal required each year.

-Outcome: In his circumstances, Martin will have to decide whether the strategy (and a slight drop in current income for the 2016/2017 year), is worth the additional super contributions and potential associated costs of having a pension account as well as a superannuation (accumulation) account.
+Outcome: In his circumstances, Martin will have to decide whether the strategy (and a drop in current income for the 2016/2017 year), is worth the additional super contributions and potential associated costs of having a pension account as well as a superannuation (accumulation) account.
 He could also choose to withdraw a greater amount as a TRIP (up to 10% of the account balance), but in his specific circumstances, if he does this, the growth in his super savings from salary sacrificing will be smaller.
 Note again that taking effect since 1 July 2017, the government has abolished the tax exemption on earnings from TRIP assets.

 Outcome if Martin was 60 years or over: If Martin was aged 60 years or over, the tax benefits of a TRIP/salary sacrificing strategy are clearly more enticing due to the replacement of taxable income with tax-free pension benefit payments.
 Note that from 1 July 2017, the government will be abolishing the tax exemption on earnings from TRIP assets (subject to legislation), although benefit payments for over-60s will continue to be tax-free.